Period Pain Acupuncture

 Acupuncture and the Menstrual Cycle

-As women, our bodies shift and change with our hormonal cycles – each of us is very different in the way things flow.
-With social conditioning, or just plain busyness, many of us do not take stock of what is happening in our bodies and end up with annoying symptoms that we just live with, unless they become unmanageable.
-With increased stress, lack of exercise, poor diets and loaded toxic products, we aren't helping our bodies function adequately.
+As women, our bodies shift and change with our cycles – each of us is very different in the way things flow.
+Many of us do not take stock of what is happening in our bodies and end up with annoying symptoms that we just live with, or think is normal.
+With increased stress, lack of exercise, poor diets and loaded toxic products, it's no wonder our bodies struggle to function well.
+And the menstrual cycle is one way our body tells us that things needs to change.

 Treating the Menstrual Cycle

 Traditional Chinese medicine and acupuncture may help you rebalance your cycle and reduce the symptoms holding you back.
-Some conditions you may be suffering from:
+Are you suffering from:

 Dysmenorrhea (period pain)